 Bike Ride - Organise a bike ride and get your friends and family to sponsor you.
-Great routes include London to Brighton and if you're feeling slightly more ambitious join our London2Paris event.
+Great routes include London to Brighton or, if you're feeling slightly more ambitious, maybe London2Paris?

 Sweet Sale - Use the power of the sweet tooth to raise funds.
 Set up a sweet shop at your school or workplace.
 This fundraiser has minimal overheads and requires little planning.
 It is also worth speaking to local shops to see if they will donate some sweets for the cause.

 Food and Wine Tasting - For a more adult themed food event then run a food and wine tasting night.
 Buy in bulk from your local supermarket or better still, approach your local off-license and see if they will donate wine in return for free advertisement at the event.
 So how do I make money?
 I hear you ask, well you either charge guests a flat fee to attend or you can ask for voluntary amounts at the end of the evening.
 You could also run a raffle to win a bottle of wine on the night too.

 Dinner Party - If you are feeling adventurous and are confident in your own culinary skills, then why not through your own dinner party?
 You can ask your guest for donations when they arrive.
 You could also see if local business will donate prizes so you can have a raffle during the evening too.